 On 26 September 2025, the Commission issued Telecom Decision CRTC 2025-252 approving the recommendations in CNRE144B.
-In that Decision, the Commission requested that the CSCN file, within six months, a report containing recommendations to update Appendix A – Audits to reflect new number-usage reporting requirements and to identify factors for the Commission’s consideration, including factors for which specific recommendations may fall outside the CSCN’s mandate.
+In that Decision, the Commission requested that the CSCN file, within six months, a report containing recommendations to update “Appendix A – Audits” to reflect new number-usage reporting requirements and to identify factors for the Commission’s consideration, including factors for which specific recommendations may fall outside the CSCN’s mandate.
 The filing deadline is 26 March 2026.

 In considering the scope of the requested Appendix A work and the above deadline, the CSCN notes the following: